- SBN#4 Salvation Begins Now: Last Things First with Deacon James Keating - Heaven

-- IP#263 Trent Horn - Answering Atheism on Inside the Pages
+- IP#266 David Clayton - The Little Oratory on Inside the Pages

-- DWG1 - “What am I to do?”
+- DWG6 - “What am I to do?”
 The Discernment of God’s Will in Everyday Decisions w/Fr.
 Timothy Gallagher

-- BKL72 - "Who do you say that I am?" - Building a Kingdom of Love w/ Msgr.
+- BKL75 - "What was the wage earned?
+Heaven!" - Building a Kingdom of Love w/ Msgr.
 John Esseff

 “Discerning Hearts is a trusted resource for Catholic spirituality and teaching.
 I support it as an apostolate for the new evangelization that brings the Good News to every corner of the world through the internet.”

 Most Reverend George J. Lucas,

 Please consider donating in order keep this mission of evangelization afloat on the digital sea.

 We are a non-profit 501(c)(3) TAX EXEMPT ministry

 “Discerning Hearts offers orthodox resources for those who are serious about deepening their understanding of the spiritual life and the teachings of Holy Mother Church.
 I support this apostolate, which makes the treasury of Catholic wisdom and knowledge readily available.”

 Discerning Hearts is an outstanding resource for those searching for a deeper spirituality.
 It contains so many authors and speakers for enriching our spirituality.
 It’s a trusted resource and so quickly available.
 For those who live miles from their parish or a retreat center, this is the place to look!
 Join the many who are who are seeking the Face of God in a deeper way.